Promising implications of Cayman’s removal from the FATF grey list

 By June 2023, the Cayman Islands successfully fulfilled all recommended actions outlined by the FATF, and was officially removed on 27 October 2023.

-Building a more favourable financial environment
+Building a more favourable investment environment

 Opening gates to the CLO market